Robotic lawn mower: History

-In 1992, the first fully solar powered robotic mower is patented by André Collens and sold to Husqvarna which markets it in 1995.
+In 1992, the first fully solar powered robotic mower was patented by André Collens and sold to Husqvarna which marketed it in 1995.

 In 2012, the Bosch Indego introduced lawn mapping, to mow in a systematic manner instead of a random pattern.

-As of 2019, vision-based robotic mowers, without perimeter wire, were announced.
+As of 2019, vision-based artificial intelligence robotic mowers, without perimeter wire, were announced by EEVE.
+Followed by a vision-based robotic mower of Volta in 2019.

-In 2020, Husqvarna announced a new robotic mower (EPOS) that can navigate completely without boundary wire, allowing location accuracy of 2-3 centimeters by using satellite navigation on a reference station.
+In 2020, Husqvarna announced a robotic mower that can navigate completely without a boundary wire, allowing location accuracy of 2-3 centimeters, using satellite navigation in coordination with a reference station.

+In 2023, FireFly Automatix introduced a large battery-powered robotic mower (AMP) with cylinder, or reel, cutting units that also utilizes networks of RTK reference stations and GPS for accurate positioning.
+AMP mowers were used to autonomously maintain the fairways at the PGA TOUR's Black Desert Championship in Utah in October 2024, a first in professional golf.

 Technology

 The mower can find its charging station via radio frequency emissions, by following a boundary wire, or by following an optional guide wire.
 This can eliminate wear patterns in the lawn caused by the mower only being able to follow one wire back to the station.

 To get to remote areas or areas only accessible through narrow passages the mower can follow a guide wire or a boundary wire out of the station.

+Some robotic movers do not need a border wire, but use a GPS, often together with an additional GPS receiver to achieve precise positioning (real-time kinematic positioning).

-Batteries used include nickel–metal hydride (NiMH), lithium-ion and lead-acid.
+Batteries used include nickel–metal hydride (NiMH), lithium-ion, lead-acid, and lithium iron phosphate (LFP).

 In 2019 an all-wheel-drive (AWD) drive robotic mower was released by Husqvarna.